tempe-techie/periodic-staking-rewards/README.md

   ) ERC20(_receiptTokenName, _receiptTokenSymbol) ERC20Permit(_receiptTokenName) {
 ```

+## Thanks

+A big thanks to @Whynot63 and @trmid for providing valuable feedback.

 ## Use at your own risk

 The contracts have not been audited by a third party.
 Use at your own risk.